 The Nurse Faculty Loan Program is a federal program designed to increase the number of nursing students who pursue careers as full-time faculty teaching in schools of nursing.
 DNP and PhD students are eligible to apply if they are committed to a faculty role, in good academic standing, are US citizens or permanent residents, and not in default on any prior student loans.
-Recipients must maintain a GPA of 3.0 or higher, complete at least 4-6 credits/semester, and maintain enrollment for a minimum of two consecutive semesters.
+Recipients must maintain a GPA of 3.0 or higher, complete at least 4.5 credits/semester, and maintain enrollment for a minimum of two consecutive semesters.
 Recipients receive financial awards to offset a portion of the cost of tuition, books, fees and other reasonable educational expenses.
 Awards may be renewable for a maximum of five years but this is contingent upon ongoing federal funding and therefore subject to change.
 Recipients must complete the specified education component(s) prior to graduating.
-Applications are due by July 1 each year and are available in the PhD Forms.
+Applications must be submitted by the date indicated on the application form.

 Sinclair Fellowship Program

 The Sinclair Fellowship is given primarily to outstanding first-year PhD students at the MU Sinclair School of Nursing.
 The recipient will be enrolled as a new PhD student on a full-time basis, must not be an MU employee, must be enrolled in at least 9 credit hours per semester and must maintain a 3.5 GPA.